 - Add more olive oil if needed.
 Then add the chicken to the pan, flipping once the bottom is lightly browned.
 Salt and pepper to taste.
 Cook until the center is no longer pink, about 5-6 minutes.

-- Once the chicken is cooked, add the vegetables and sauce into the pan.
+- Once the chicken is cooked, add the vegetables and sauce to the pan.
 Let simmer for about 5 minutes over medium heat, or until the sauce has thickened.

 - Serve over rice or noodles.